algolia/instantsearch/docs/src/advanced/integrate-with-nuxt.md

 ---

 [Nuxt.js](https://nuxtjs.org) is a framework built on top of Vue.js that helps you build robust applications.
-Nuxt.js has a strong focus in making sure your application can be [server side rendered](https://nuxtjs.org/guide/#server-rendered).
+Nuxt.js has a strong focus on making sure your application can be [server side rendered](https://nuxtjs.org/guide/#server-rendered).

 In this guide, you will learn how to bootstrap a Nuxt.js project and then how to integrate Vue InstantSearch.

 ## Bootstrapping a Nuxt.js project

-We recommend you to use the official [vue-cli](https://vuejs.org/v2/guide/installation.html#CLI) to bootstrap your Nuxt.js project, along with the [nuxt/starter template](https://github.com/nuxt/nuxt.js/tree/dev/start).
+We recommend using the official [vue-cli](https://vuejs.org/v2/guide/installation.html#CLI) to bootstrap your Nuxt.js project, along with the [nuxt/starter template](https://github.com/nuxt/nuxt.js/tree/dev/start).

 ```shell
 $ npm install --global vue-cli
 $ vue init nuxt/starter nuxt-app
 ```

-**hint:** Default settings are enough, hit `Enter ⏎` at every question
+**Hint:** Default settings are enough, hit `Enter ⏎` at every question.

 Then install the dependencies of your new project: